Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 Are you sure you want to continue this installation? [n]: y
 ```

-nodectl will begin the installation process and ask you which **HyperGraph** environment you would like to install and join with.
+nodectl will begin the installation process and ask you which HyperGraph environment you would like to install and join with.

 ### Choose our environment

 #### MainNet
-The MainNet environment is the most likely environment that you will be using **nodectl** to join into.
-This will turn your VPS into a **Constellation Network Validator Node**.
+The MainNet environment is the most likely environment that you will be using nodectl to join into.
+This will turn your VPS into a Constellation Network Validator Node.
 A Constellation Validator Node will be setup for you and when completed you will be joining to separate networks, via your single Node.

-1. The Global Layer0 **HyperGraph**
+1. The Global Layer0 HyperGraph
-2. The Constellation Network associated Layer1 **MetaGraph**
+2. The Constellation Network associated Layer1 MetaGraph

 #### TestNet
-The TestNet environment is a testing and experimental environment that you will be using **nodectl** to join into.
-This will turn your VPS into a **Constellation Network Validator Node**.
+The TestNet environment is a testing and experimental environment that you will be using nodectl to join into.
+This will turn your VPS into a Constellation Network Validator Node.
 A Constellation Validator Node will be setup for you and when completed you will be joining to separate networks, via your single Node.

-1. The TestNet Global Layer0 **HyperGraph**
+1. The TestNet Global Layer0 HyperGraph
-2. The TestNet Constellation Network associated Layer1 **MetaGraph**
+2. The TestNet Constellation Network associated Layer1 MetaGraph

 TestNet Nodes are used by the Hypergraph and Metagraphs to be beat up upon.
 These Nodes will experience trial and error moments.
-The TestNet requires more experienced Node Operators and a little more dedication verses the **set it and forget it** environment created within the **MainNet**.
+The TestNet requires more experienced Node Operators and a little more dedication verses the "set it and forget it" environment created within the MainNet.

-For the purposes of this tutorial, we will be joining the **MainNet** environment.
+For the purposes of this tutorial, we will be joining the MainNet environment.
 To accept this choice, you will hit the **M** key on your keyboard.
-You will **NOT** be required to hit <kbd>enter</kbd> afterwards.
+You will NOT be required to hit <kbd>enter</kbd> afterwards.

 <MacWindow>
 ------ * Installation Starting * -------<br />